amberframework/docs/guides/routing/routes.md

 # Routes

-Routing provides you tools that map URLs to controller actions.
-By defining routes, you can separate how your application is implemented from how its URL’s are structured.
-Routes wire up real-time web socket handlers, and define a series of pipeline transformations for scoping middleware to sets of routes.
+Routing in Amber provides developers a manifest to map application URLs to controller actions.
+By defining routes, you can separate how your application directs requests and how URLs are structured.
+Each route creates a real-time web socket handler, and define a series of pipeline transformations for scoping middleware to sets of routes.

-A route connects a HTTP request to an action inside a controller.
-When your Amber application receives an incoming request for: `GET /users/24` it asks the Amber router to match it to a controller action.
-If the router finds a match `get users/:id, UsersController, :index` the request is dispatched to the UsersController.index action with { id: 24 } in the params hash.
+A route connects a HTTP request to a function inside a controller.
+When your Amber application receives an incoming request for: `GET /users/24` it asks the Amber router to find the corresponding controller action to direct the request towards.
+If the router finds a match, for example `get users/:id, UsersController, :index`, the request will be dispatched to the matching method with the provided parameters, in this case the UsersController.index action with { id: 24 } in the params hash.

 ## Configuring Routes